alemar11/ios-watchos-tvos-macos-resources/README.md

 * [FAImageCropper](https://github.com/fahidattique55/FAImageCropper) - Image Cropper like Instagram.
 * [Fusuma](https://github.com/ytakzk/Fusuma) - Instagram-like photo browser and a camera feature with a few line of code in Swift.
 * [ImagePicker](https://github.com/hyperoslo/ImagePicker) - Reinventing the way ImagePicker works.
+* [ImageViewer.swift](https://github.com/michaelhenry/ImageViewer.swift) - An easy to use Image Viewer that is inspired by Facebook.
 * [INSPhotoGallery](https://github.com/inspace-io/INSPhotoGallery) - INSPhotoGallery is a modern looking photo gallery written in Swift for iOS.
 * [iOS-swift-MSCrop](https://github.com/chetanpanchal94/iOS-swift-MSCrop) - A view which can be moved and scaled, that allows user to select the cropping area in an image.
 * [IVColorPicker](https://github.com/irilka/IVColorPicker)